-Designed for students interested in digital photographic processes.
-The class will introduce basic concepts for acquiring digital images and the process of manipulating the image through the use of a Macintosh computer with Adobe Photoshop software.
-Hands-on instruction with Photoshop will include making selections, cropping images, using paint and editing tools and working with color and brush palettes.
-A portfolio of digital photographic work will be produced by the end of the semester.
+Designed for students interested in developing digital photography skills.
+The class will introduce basic concepts for acquiring digital images and the process of manipulating the images through the use of industry standard software.
+Hands-on instruction will include the digital darkroom process and manipulation of digital photographs.
+A portfolio of digital photography work will be produced by the end of the semester.